elunna/nerfhack-changelog/README.md

 ### CROWNING
 * Crowning requires 13 Luck (from dnh).
-* Crowning only grants *up to* 3 intrinsics.
-In Vanilla, crowning would grant fire, cold, poison, sleep, and shock resistance, as well as see invisible.
 * Intrinsic see invisible is no longer granted via crowning
 * Intrinsic telepathy is no longer granted via crowning
-* In NerfHack, the game will roll 3 times to pick random intrinsics.
-On each roll, if the player already possesses that intrinsic, the roll is lost - otherwise the player gains it permanently.
 * Crowning gifts are only granted when crowned, never for #offer.
 * Your god will not crown you until you have completed the quest.
 * Crowning makes it impossible to change alignment ever again.